 Writing about love is daunting.
 It really is.
 To paint an accurate illustration of the way I felt when I first began tackling this topic, I ask you to envision me: a skinny, uncoordinated white girl measuring all of 5'3", facing off with Shaquille O'Neal on the basketball court.

-The entire scenario is silly and farcical, and that's exactly how I felt trying to form accurate conclusions about love, a force that is much like a giant on a basketball court.
+The entire scenario is silly and farcical, and that's exactly how I felt trying to form accurate conclusions about love, a force that's much like a giant on a basketball court.
 It's towering and intimidating and has the capacity to undo me.
-The challenge was intriguing, however, so I couldn't say no.
+But the challenge was intriguing, so I couldn't say no.

-3. Be realistic.
-"In generations past, there was far less talk of 'compatibility' and finding the ideal soul-mate.
-Today we are looking for someone who accepts us as we are and fulfills our desires, and this creates an unrealistic set of expectations that frustrates both the searchers and the searched for...
+"In generations past, there was far less talk of 'compatibility' and finding the ideal soulmate.
+Today we are looking for someone who accepts us as we are and fulfills our desires, and this creates an unrealistic set of expectations that frustrates both the searchers and the searched for.
 In other words, some people in our culture want too much out of a marriage partner." —Timothy Keller, The Meaning of Marriage

-4. Let go.
-"The more I let people be who they are, instead of cramming them into what I need from them, the more surprised I am by their beauty and depth." —Shauna Niequist, Cold Tangerines 7 Beauty Myths That Are Damaging Your Love Life
+"The more I let people be who they are, instead of cramming them into what I need from them, the more surprised I am by their beauty and depth." —Shauna Niequist, Cold Tangerines

-5. Men are not from Mars and Women are not from Venus.
 Contrary to popular belief, I don't buy the idea that men and women come from different planets.
-We both live here on Earth, and in spite of a few rudimentary differences, such as personal interests, or ways of approaching the world, I see more similarities between the sexes with every year that goes by.
+We both live here on Earth, and in spite of a few rudimentary differences, such as personal interests or ways of approaching the world, I see more similarities between the sexes with every year that goes by.

 "There's a bluebird in my heart that